Student Activities and Organizations | ACTC

 The international honor society for two-year colleges was chartered in Spring 1994.
 Membership is open to students with a 3.25 GPA and at least 18 credit hours that can be applied toward an associate's degree.
 The Chapter encourages scholarship and provides leadership, service and fellowship opportunities.
 Members can participate in honors activities and compete for Phi Theta Kappa transfer scholarships.

-Visit Phi Theta Kappa on the web: www.ptk.org
+Visit Phi Theta Kappa on the web

 SASW sponsors programs and activities for ACTC and MSU-Ashland students pursuing degrees in sociology, social work, or criminal justice.

-For more information, contact Heather Shelton 326-2051, Room 220, College Drive campus.
+For more information, contact Heather Shelton: 606.326.2051; College Drive Campus, Room 220.